 I have included what I discovered in these pages.

-On a very special page, I discuss tips and ideas to make that special presentation for remembering a loved one in a eulogy speech.
+On a very special page, I share poems that could assist your eulogy for remembering a special loved one.

 Think about what you find here, and